 - ½oz (1.5cl) of simple syrup (50/50 water and cane sugar)

-- 1 bar spoon of Absinth – 2, if you use a large glass.
-I prefer the Absinth from Pernod
+- 1 bar spoon of Absinth – I prefer the one from Pernod

 - Ice cubes for the mixing glass and the small glass

 - Optional: Large ice cube, if you prefer a large glass